-For many, visualisation boards aren’t the most effective way in which to manifest their lives.
+For many, visualization boards aren’t the most effective way in which to manifest their lives.
 For example, if a client tends to overthink or needs to slow down their thoughts, writing is the perfect way to express their goals without feeling overwhelmed.
-Not only does this action let both client and coach follow any life developments, but regular writing often improves stress levels and helps individuals to compartmentalise.
+Not only does this action let both client and coach follow any life developments, but regular writing often improves stress levels and helps individuals to compartmentalize.

 The GROW Model

 Though we’ve got a great post on the GROW model already, we felt that we’d quickly touch on it again!
 If you’re unfamiliar with the GROW model, then it’s well worth implementing as a coaching tool.

 In case you’re wondering, the four letters stand for Goal, Reality, Options, and Wrap Up, which we will briefly outline below.